vitessio/website/content/en/docs/21.0/reference/features/tablet-throttler.md

 Counter.
 Included in `ThrottlerCheckAnyTotal`, indicating how many times the throttler rejected a check.

-##### `ThrottlerCheckAnyMysqlSelfTotal`
+##### `ThrottlerCheckShard<metric>Total`

 Counter.
-Number of MySQL self-checks this throttler made.
+Number of shard-checks this throttler made for a given metric.
 Included in `ThrottlerCheckAnyTotal`.
+Available per metric:

-##### `ThrottlerCheckAnyMysqlSelfError`
+- `ThrottlerCheckShardLagTotal`

-Counter.
-Included in `ThrottlerCheckAnyMysqlSelfTotal`, indicating how many times the MySQL self-check resulted in rejection.
+- etc.

-##### `ThrottlerCheckAnyMysqlShardTotal`
+##### `ThrottlerCheckShard<metric>Error`

 Counter.
-Number of MySQL shard-checks this throttler made.
-Included in `ThrottlerCheckAnyTotal`.
+Included in `ThrottlerCheckAnyError`, indicating how many times the shard-check resulted in rejection for the given metric.
+Available per metric:

-##### `ThrottlerCheckAnyMysqlShardError`
+- `ThrottlerCheckShardLagError`

-Counter.
-Included in `ThrottlerCheckAnyMysqlShardTotal`, indicating how many times the MySQL shard-check resulted in rejection.
+- etc.

-##### `ThrottlerCheckMysqlSelfSecondsSinceHealthy`
+##### `ThrottlerCheckSelfSecondsSinceHealthy`

-Gauge, number of seconds since the last good MySQL self-check.
+Gauge, number of seconds since the last good self-check across all metrics.

-##### `ThrottlerCheckMysqlShardSecondsSinceHealthy`
+##### `ThrottlerCheckShardSecondsSinceHealthy`

-Gauge, number of seconds since the last good MySQL shard-check.
+Gauge, number of seconds since the last good shard-check across all metrics.

 #### Internal throttler metrics